Blog

 2.2 Synergies

-If you look at the list above, you will notice that this is almost all of the technical documentation.
+Looking at the list above, it is noticeable that this already constitutes almost the entire technical documentation.

-A good example of using synergies when creating documents is the test plan.
-Many sections contain the same content as in other technical documentation documents.
-The intended purpose, the product description, etc. are just a few examples.
-In addition, the final clinical assessment includes state-of-the-art clinical data, which can also be used for the protocol and the clinical investigator's manual.
+A good example of leveraging synergies in document creation is the study protocol.
+Many sections contain the same content as other technical documentation documents.
+The intended purpose, product description, etc., are just a few examples.
+Furthermore, the final clinical evaluation includes state-of-the-art clinical data that can also be used for the study protocol and the investigator's manual.

 And here the digitalization of clinical trials plays a role again:

-With the close integration of the clinical trial not only with the process of literature search and thus with the clinical assessment as reported in the penultimate blog post, but also with the technical documentation, digitalization of the essential documents of the clinical trial such as: b.
+The close integration of clinical trials not only with the literature search process and thus with clinical evaluation, as reported in the penultimate blog post, but also with technical documentation, necessitates the digitization of essential clinical trial documents such as...

 • Clinical trial plan (Appendix XV, Chapter II, Section 3 of the MDR)